My fave Munich attractions and other things to do in Bavaria’s capital

 A church has stood in this spot since the 11th century.
 The church you see today has undergone reconstructions and extensions over the centuries, leaving it a fusion of styles.
 Gothic, Renaissance, Baroque and Rococo elements blend to create the church we see today.
 For great views of the city, you can climb the 299 steps, which isn’t as hard as I imagined it to be.
 The views are amazing and worth the climb.

 Chances are that if you’re strolling around the Old Town, you’ll find your way to the Viktualienmarkt.
 As the oldest and most picturesque Munich market, this is a lively place.
 Do a little shopping, people watching and sit down to enjoy a beer with a snack.

 Other Munich attractions worth checking out

-Designed in the Italian Renaissance style, the Alte Pinakothek opened in 1836 by Ludwig I. It is one of the world’s most famous art galleries with an impressive collection of 14th-18th century masters.
-Many of the works came from the Wittelsbach family collection, started by Duke Wilhelm IV in 1500s.
+Designed in the Italian Renaissance style, the Alte Pinakothek was opened in 1836 by Ludwig I. It is one of the world’s most famous art galleries with an impressive collection of 14th-18th century masters.
+Many of the works came from the Wittelsbach family collection, started by Duke Wilhelm IV in the 1500s.

 Asamkirche (Asam Church)

 The Asam Church started as a private chapel for its builders, the brothers Asam.
-They build the church in mid-18th century in the Baroque style.
+They build the church in the mid-18th century in the Baroque style.
 The church, officially named after St. Johann Nepomuk, integrates itself between rows of houses.
 Lavishly decorated inside, the outside has its own special feature.
 Those are two massive rocks at the base of the columns by the church’s entrance.